cran/EcoNetGen/README.md

 networks with specified size, average degree, modularity, and topological structure.
 You can also sample nodes and links from within simulated networks randomly, by degree, by module, or by abundance.
-Simulations and sampling routines are implemented in ‘FORTRAN’, providing efficient generation times even for large networks.
+Simulations and sampling routines are implemented in FORTRAN, providing efficient generation times even for large networks.
 Basic visualization methods also included.
 Algorithms implemented here are described in de Aguiar et al. (2017) [arXiv:1708.01242](https://arxiv.org/abs/1708.01242).

 ## Installation